dhellmann/pymotw-3/source/pdb/index.rst

 Starting the Debugger
 =====================

-The first step to using :mod:`pdb` is causing the interpreter to enter the debugger at the right time.
+The first step to using ``pdb`` is causing the interpreter to enter the debugger at the right time.
 There are a few different ways to do that, depending on the starting conditions and what is being debugged.